John Cage: 1931–1936: Apprenticeship

 Cage studied with Schoenberg in California: first at University of Southern California and then at University of California, Los Angeles, as well as privately.
 The older composer became one of the biggest influences on Cage, who "literally worshipped him", particularly as an example of how to live one's life being a composer.
 The vow Cage gave, to dedicate his life to music, was apparently still important some 40 years later, when Cage "had no need for it [i.e. writing music]", he continued composing partly because of the promise he gave.
 Schoenberg's methods and their influence on Cage are well documented by Cage himself in various lectures and writings.
 Particularly well-known is the conversation mentioned in the 1958 lecture Indeterminacy:

-After I had been studying with him for two years, Schoenberg said, "In order to write music, you must have a feeling for harmony."
-I explained to him that I had no feeling for harmony.
-He then said that I would always encounter an obstacle, that it would be as though I came to a wall through which I could not pass.
-I said, "In that case I will devote my life to beating my head against that wall."

 Cage studied with Schoenberg for two years, but although he admired his teacher, he decided to leave after Schoenberg told the assembled students that he was trying to make it impossible for them to write music.
 Much later, Cage recounted the incident: "...
 When he said that, I revolted, not against him, but against what he had said.
 I determined then and there, more than ever before, to write music."
 Although Schoenberg was not impressed with Cage's compositional abilities during these two years, in a later interview, where he initially said that none of his American pupils were interesting, he further stated in reference to Cage: "There was one ... of course he's not a composer, but he's an inventor—of genius."
 Cage would later adopt the "inventor" moniker and deny that he was in fact a composer.

 At some point in 1934–35, during his studies with Schoenberg, Cage was working at his mother's arts and crafts shop, where he met artist Xenia Andreyevna Kashevaroff.
 She was an Alaskan-born daughter of a Russian priest; her work encompassed fine bookbinding, sculpture and collage.
-Although Cage was involved in relationships with Don Sample and with architect Rudolph Schindler's wife Pauline when he met Xenia, he fell in love immediately.
+Although Cage was involved in relationships with Don Sample and with architect Rudolph Schindler's wife Pauline, when he met Xenia, he fell in love immediately.
 Cage and Kashevaroff were married in the desert at Yuma, Arizona, on June 7, 1935.